The London Summer School in Intellectual History

 The Annual London Summer School in Intellectual History is a rare opportunity for graduate students to acquire further training in the discipline and its different methodologies, as well as to meet a great number of academics and graduate students working in many different fields in intellectual history and related sub-disciplines.
-Running from (Tuesday) 3 to (Friday) 6 September 2019, the 8th Annual Summer School will include:
+The Annual Summer School, which usually runs in September, includes:

 - Special workshops on methodological approaches to intellectual history